bliboy12/petanque-team-3/README.md

 # 🎯 VL@S Petanque

-A club management web application for a real petanque club.
+A club management web application for a petanque club.
 Built as a refactoring project for the *Nieuwe Technologieen* course at HOGENT.

 ---